Showing posts with label Quadrinity Process. Show all posts

 New Age Miracle or Fraud

-eBook about Bob Hoffman and his famous Fisher-Hoffman Psychic Therapy, Hoffman Quadrinity Process, Quadrinity Process
+eBook about Bob Hoffman and his famous Fischer-Hoffman Psychic Therapy, Hoffman Quadrinity Process.

 By Kenneth Ireland